 Search to make sure no one else has taken your name.
 You can cross-check your idea by Googling the name and variations of it to find out if there is already a brewery in existence that bears the name you want to use.
 If there is, simply choose a different one.
 If you can't find anything with a Google search, you can double-check by searching the United States Trademark and Patent database.

 File a trademark by filling out an application with the USPTO (United States Patent and Trademark Office).
 Attorneys at the USPTO will review your application to make sure that it complies with legal standards and does not conflict with existing trademarks.

-Check out How to Name a Business to learn more about naming a trademarking your new business.
+Check out How to Name a Business to learn more about naming and trademarking your new business.

 2. Write a business plan.